aconstlink/natus/nsl/README.md

 The language already has become quite complex and I can barely remember all the details.
 So lets dive into it again and give it a good documentation.

+nsl helps the user to write shaders across platforms.
+The nsl shader is parsed, checked for simple syntax issues and is then transformed into the particular backend supported hardware shader.

 ## Types
 nsl supports various types:
 ```